 - Grant projects must be completed by June 30, 2018.

 |Application Release Date:||Wednesday, March 14, 2018|

 |Project Timeframe:||April 9, 2018 – June 30 2018|

 Proposal Eligibility Criteria

-- Projects must directly benefit Santa Clara County residents.
+- Projects must directly benefit residents of Santa Clara County.

 Interested applicants must have an online account created with The Health Trust in order to submit the full proposal.
 If you do not have an existing account, please click below:

 Upon creating an account, click below to access the proposal.